replane-dev/replane-javascript/README.md

 #### Options

-- `baseUrl` (string) – API origin (no trailing slash needed).
+- `baseUrl` (string) – Replane origin (no trailing slash needed).
-- `apiKey` (string) – API key for authorization.
-Required. **Note:** Each API key is tied to a specific project and can only access configs from that project.
-To access configs from multiple projects, create multiple API keys and initialize separate client instances.
+- `sdkKey` (string) – SDK key for authorization.
+Required. **Note:** Each SDK key is tied to a specific project and can only access configs from that project.
+To access configs from multiple projects, create multiple SDK keys and initialize separate client instances.
 - `requiredConfigs` (object) – mark specific configs as required.
 If any required config is missing, the client will throw an error during initialization.
 Optional.
 - `fallbackConfigs` (object) – fallback values to use if the initial request to fetch configs fails.
 Allows the client to start even when the API is unavailable.
 Use explicit `undefined` for configs without fallbacks.
 Optional.
 - `context` (object) – default context for all config evaluations.
 Can be overridden per-request in `getConfig()`.
 Optional.